earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Let's take a closer look at both data classes and named tuples, and try to answer these questions.

 To follow along, you need to have Python 3.8 or later version.
 To run the example on slots, you need Python 3.10.
-You can find the code examples used in this tutorial [here](https://github.com/balapriyac/dataclasses-tutorial/tree/main/dataclasses-vs-namedtuples).
+You can find the code examples used in this tutorial [on GitHub](https://github.com/balapriyac/dataclasses-tutorial/tree/main/dataclasses-vs-namedtuples).

 ## Python Data Classes and Named Tuples: An Overview